-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in thousands of Hong Kong dollars, unless otherwise stated)
+(Expressed in thousands of Hong Kong dollars, unless otherwise stated)

-- 6 Critical accounting estimates and judgments (continued) - (c) Fair value of financial instruments
+6 Critical accounting estimates and judgments (continued)

+(c) Fair value of financial instruments

 The fair value of financial instruments is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction in the principal market at the measurement date under current market conditions regardless of whether that price is directly observable or estimated using another valuation technique.
 When the fair values of financial assets and financial liabilities recorded in the statement of financial position cannot be derived from active markets, they are determined using a variety of valuation techniques that include the use of valuation models.
 The inputs to these models are taken from observable markets where possible, but where this is not feasible, estimation is required in establishing fair values.
-Judgements and estimates include considerations of liquidity and model inputs related to items such as credit risk of both the Group and counterparty, funding value adjustments, correlation and volatility.
+Judgements and estimates include considerations of liquidity and model inputs related to items such as credit risk of the counterparty, funding value adjustments, correlation and volatility.